 If your body receives more fuel than needed per day (Calorie Surplus), it’ll store the leftover as fats.
 On the flip side, if your body doesn’t get enough fuel to make it through the day (Calorie Deficit), it’ll have to burn through fats in order to make it up.

 That’s weight loss in a nutshell, eat more than you burn and you’ll get fat, burn more than you eat and you’ll lose weight.
-HOWEVER, this doesn’t mean you should starve yourself, you should build sustainable habits around a healthy diet and exercise, and lower your consumption of unhealthy food or just cut it all together like what I did when I decided to cut sugar altogether from my diet and started to look for healthier alternatives like Kachava meal replacement.
+HOWEVER, this doesn’t mean you should starve yourself, you should build sustainable habits around a healthy diet and exercise, and lower your consumption of unhealthy food or just cut it all together like what I did when I decided to cut sugar altogether from my diet and started to look for healthier alternatives.

 It’s All About Diet